-- At least two members of both SSLT and PSLT are to hold current certification (trained in the last two academic years) - Nomination of a Child Protection Coordinator (CPC) in both Primary and Secondary who have direct access to SLT at all times and who also hold current certification (trained in the last two academic years) - Complusory annual training for all employees via Educare as designed by SLT - Annual training delivered by CPC's for all staff in the sentiment of this policy and its practical implementation - Any identified deficiencies or shortcomings in this policy will be immediately addressed - The SLT and Board of Directors will review this policy and associated procedures and their efficient implementation annually

-- The school extends a firm commitment to practicing safe recruitment in checking the suitability of staff and volunteers to work with children - The school pledges to notify the relevant authorities (including the Independent Safeguarding Authority in the UK and the State Licensing Board and relevant State Agency in the USA) immediately in the event of any member of staff whose relationship with the school ceases because they are deemed unsuitable to work with children
+- At least two members of both SSLT and PSLT are to hold current certification (trained in the last two academic years) - Nomination of three Child Protection Coordinators (CPCs) in both Primary and Secondary who have direct access to SLT at all times and who also hold current certification (trained in the last two academic years) - Compulsory annual training for all employees via Educare as designed by SLT - Annual training delivered by CPCs for all staff in the sentiment of this policy and its practical implementation - Any identified deficiencies or shortcomings in this policy will be immediately addressed - The SLT and Board of Directors will review this policy and associated procedures and their efficient implementation annually - The school extends a firm commitment to practising safe recruitment in checking the suitability of staff and volunteers to work with children - Activities and opportunities for PSHE and HRCF are included in the curriculum, which equip students with the skills they need to stay safe from abuse.
+Wellbeing, enrichment days and assemblies can be used as the key means of delivery - The school pledges to notify the relevant authorities (including the Independent Safeguarding Authority in the UK and the State Licensing Board and relevant State Agency in the USA) immediately in the event of any member of staff whose relationship with the school ceases because they are deemed unsuitable to work with children.